113 E. 6th Street,

 The E. 6th Street lobby was of French character with fancy plaster alcoves, fine statuary, and decorative ceiling panels.
 The mosaic tile floor of this chamber was built with a gradual rake to form a ramp which climbed up to a frosted glass bridge that crossed high over an alley in order to gain entry into the auditorium standee.
 A colorful concession stand was also located in the standee area.

-The other entrance was on East 5th Street, off Grand, with it’s own boxoffice and marquee.
+The other entrance was on East 5th Street, off Grand Avenue, with it’s own boxoffice and marquee.
 This entrance contained a small, functional lobby with staircases that led to the upstairs standee/concession area.

 Located above ground level shops was a lovely, wide auditorium, and a heavily draped stage.
 In order to defeat keystoning problems the projection booth was installed at the base of the steeply pitched balcony (a design later used in the Roxy Theatre in New York City).